brouhaha/wd100x/README.md

 or SA1000 interface (8-inch).

-The original WD1000 used CRC error detection, and had a hard-coded sector size of 128, 256, or 512 bytes, and changing the sector size required a PROM change.
+The original WD1000 used CRC error detection, and had a hard-coded sector size of 128, 256, or 512 bytes.
+The early 512-word firmware did not support configurable sector size, but later 1024-word firmware did.

-The later WD1001 used 32-bit ECC on the sector data fields, and the sector size was configurable over the host interface.
+The later WD1001 used 32-bit ECC on the sector data fields, and supported configurable sector size.

 The WD1000 host interface had a "task file" of eight registers, which was used with minor changes by WD1010 and WD2010 hard disk controller